skip navigation

 • U9-U10 Teams: Practices are typically twice a week.
 Coaches set the day and time for practices in this age division.
 Games will begin the first Saturday following Labor day.
 Game times will vary but typically have a start time between 9am and 1:30pm with an occasional 3pm game if needed.
 Games are played against teams within SnVYSA.

 • U13-U19 Teams: Practices are typically twice a week.
 Coaches set the day and time for practices in this age division.
 Games generally begin the first Saturday/Sunday following Labor day depending on gender/age group(see chart below).
-U13-U15 teams play other teams within WSYSA District 2(D2) and U16-U18 play other teams in League WA.
-Game times will vary as the game schedule is set by D2 and League WA.
+U13-U19 play other teams in League WA.
+Game times will vary as the game schedule is set by League WA.

 Where do the teams practice and play games?

-Teams generally practice at a soccer field located in the city they registered in.
+Teams generally practice at a soccer field located in the city they registered in or one in close vicinity for older age groups.

-The specific field location for a game will depend on the division the player is in and whether they are playing a HOME or AWAY game.
-SnVYSA HOME field locations by club can be found on our website at Fields.
+The specific field location for a game will depend on the age group and league the player is in and whether they are playing a HOME or AWAY game.
+SnVYSA HOME field locations by club can be found on the website at Fields.

-U6-U10 division games: these teams do not travel outside of the clubs within SnVYSA.
-SnVYSA tries to keep travel time to minimum for the teams in the younger age divisions.
+U6-U10 age group games: these teams do not travel outside of the cities within SnVYSA boundaries.
+SnVYSA tries to keep travel time to minimum for the teams in the younger age groups.

-U11-U12 division games: some travel is involved for AWAY games to neighboring Eastside cities; Bellevue, Issaquah, Sammamish, and farthest Mercer Island.
+U11-U12 age group games: some travel is involved for AWAY games to neighboring Eastside cities; Bellevue, Issaquah, Sammamish, and Mercer Island.

-U13-U19 division games: some travel involved for AWAY games to cities of soccer leagues that are a part of District 2 and League WA.
+U13-U19 age group games: some travel involved for AWAY games to cities of soccer leagues that are a part of League WA (greater eastside, Seattle & greater Snohomish (includes Everett).

 How many games does the season include?

-Every age division plays a 10 game season.
-The U9 and U10 teams will play 8 games during the regular season with 2 final games in the SnVYSA U9/U10 end of season tournament which is typically the first or second weekend in November.
+Every age group will play a 10 game season.
+The U9 and U10 teams will play 8 regular season games with the last two (2) games in the SnVYSA U9/U10 end of season tournament which is typically the second weekend in November.

-U11 - U19 Teams: Teams may participate in the WSYSA Rec Cup which begins in mid October.
+U11 - U19 Teams: Teams may participate in the Washington Youth Soccer Recreational Cup which begins in mid October.

-More information on the WSYSA Rec Cup and the SnVYSA U9/U10 tournament can be found on our website at Recreational/Tournaments
+More information on the Washington Youth Soccer Recreational Cup and the SnVYSA U9/U10 end of season tournament can be found on our website at Tournaments.

 U13-U19 game schedule by age division